multineural/mcutilswebpanel/README.md

 # mcutilswebpanel
-This is the beginning of a set of tools server operators can use to monitor and get information about who is playing on their minecraft servers and events from the log file etc
+no longer active - This was the beginning of a set of tools server operators can use to monitor and get information about who is playing on their minecraft servers and events from the log file etc